Michael Gibson (musician): Early life

+Career

 Gibson began his career as a studio musician in New York City, often working with James Brown.
 In 1972 he changed direction, to become an orchestrator.
 Best known for his work on the original motion picture version of Grease (1978) and the Broadway musicals Steel Pier (1997) and Cabaret (revival, 1998), Gibson frequently worked with the famous composer-lyricist partnership of John Kander and Fred Ebb; his long-standing relationship with Kander began with Woman of the Year (1981).
 He received four additional Drama Desk Award for Outstanding Orchestrations nominations: for Anything Goes (1988), Steel Pier (1997), Cabaret (1998), and the 'dexterously orchestrated' The Wild Party (2000).

 Gibson also worked on motion pictures, including Merchant Ivory's Roseland (1976), for which he composed, arranged and orchestrated, and Robert Benton's thriller Still of the Night (1982), orchestrating Kander's score.
 He orchestrated solo shows for dancers and performers, including Liza Minnelli, and, with Jonathan Tunick, the 1993 musical revue, A Grand Night for Singing.
 Film Reference has a more complete list.

 Gibson was known for a big, jazzy musical sound with plenty of brass, which dancers love.
 His last venture was All Shook Up (2005), which he co-orchestrated with Stephen Oremus.

-Gibson's wife donated his archive to the New York Public Library for the Performing Arts in 2006.